-Finally, we see a ray of sunlight due to the progress of vaccinations around the world.
+Finally, we see a ray of sunlight due to the progress.
 Although we don’t know precisely when the pandemic will end, eventually, it will end.

 So, what’s next?
 What are the trends that we, as marketers, need to be aware of to prepare for the post-Covid marketing era proactively and the changeover period?

-Here are the three trends that sales representatives need to be aware of post-Covid 19!
+Here are the three trends that sales representatives need to be aware of post-COVID!

 1. Virtual communication is here to stay, but everyone is craving in-person connections.
 You may have seen this joke floating on the Internet during the early days of the pandemic.